bdoms/gae_blog/readme.md

 git submodule update
 ```

-Finally, you need to merge the handlers from the example GAE Blog `app.yaml`
+Finally, you need to merge the libraries and handlers from the example GAE Blog
-into your project's top level `app.yaml`.
-After doing that, starting the
+`app.yaml` into your project's top level `app.yaml`.
+After doing that, starting
-development server and going to `/blog` will be handled by `gae_blog`.
+the development server and going to `/blog` will be handled by `gae_blog`.

 Go to `/blog/admin` to configure your blog, post to it, and moderate comments.